MicrosoftDocs/sdk-api/sdk-api-src/content/wcmapi/index.md

 ## -description

-This header is used by wcm.
+This header is used by Windows Connection Manager.
 For more information, see:

 - [Windows Connection Manager](../_wcm/index.md)